Malikpeco/Mabo-Games/README.md

 - Go to **Developers → API Keys**
 - Copy `Secret key`

-Add it to your `appsettings.json`:
+Add it to your `appsettings.json` file:

 ```json
 "Stripe": {